OmniLayer/omniwallet/design/README.md

 # Mastercoin Web Wallet Design

 I believe we can extend the my-wallet implementation directly to make a sufficiently secure, feature-filled and reliable client-side encrypted implementation of a mastercoin web-wallet.
+Additionally, we would include a mastercoin block-explorer on the website.

 ## Features

-- [ ] Coin-Explorer as currently possible with masterchain.info (TBD: Add detail)
+- [ ] Block-Explorer as currently possible with masterchain.info (TBD: Add detail)
-- [ ] Extend Coin-Explorer such that all MSC user-derived currencies can be displayed.
+- [ ] Extend Block-Explorer such that all MSC user-derived currencies can be displayed.
 - [ ] Allow users to create an account and associate bitcoin addresses with that account.
 - [ ] Allow users to check balances provided the appropriate private keys are stored on their local machine.
 - [ ] Allow users to send funds provided the appropriate private keys are stored on their local machine.
 (Simple send)